python/cpython/Doc/howto/logging.rst

 * The :meth:`~Handler.setLevel` method, just as in logger objects, specifies the lowest severity that will be dispatched to the appropriate destination.
-Why are there two :func:`setLevel` methods?
+Why are there two :meth:`~Handler.setLevel` methods?
 The level set in the logger determines which severity of messages it will pass to its handlers.
 The level set in each handler determines which messages that handler will send on.